Monday, July 31, 2023, Deadline for Submitting Dissertations for Consideration for the

 If the choice is made not to publish through SHA, the winner is responsible for arranging publication on his or her own.

 Nominations must be made by nonstudent SHA members and must consist of one nomination letter that makes a case for the dissertation.
 Self-nominations will not be accepted.
-NOMINEES MUST BE MEMBERS OF THE SOCIETY FOR HISTORICAL ARCHAEOLOGY.
+NOMINEES AND NOMINATORS MUST BE MEMBERS OF THE SOCIETY FOR HISTORICAL ARCHAEOLOGY AT THE TIME THE NOMINATION IS SUBMITTED.
 The nominator must provide verification of both his/her SHA membership status as well as that of the nominee.

-Deadline for receipt of all nomination materials is Friday, July 8, 2016, for the 2017 prize.
+Deadline for receipt of all nomination materials for the 2024 award is Monday, July 31, 2023.
 The panel will begin their deliberations shortly thereafter.

 For more information or to submit nomination materials: